surifirstpin/biplus_documentation/docs/AdminPrivileges.md

 ## Edit & Delete User

-To edit or delete user, follow the below steps;
+To edit or delete user, follow the below steps ;

 **1.** Click on **Edit icon** in users page to edit the user.